Robotics and Unmanned Systems UxS) Solutions and Consulting

 Unparalleled Development of Robotic Systems Within Nevada

-PACI conducts UAS operations in a thirty five-mile corridor through the Eldorado Valley and connects the BC Drone Zone, Eldorado Droneport and the Searchlight Airport.
+PACI conducts UAS operations in a thirty-five-mile corridor through the Eldorado Valley and connects the Boulder City Drone Zone, Eldorado Droneport and the Searchlight Airport.
 This dedicated proving ground and skyway is a one-of-a-kind facility with layers of Operating Approvals from the FAA.
 In addition to Part 107, the skyway supports night flying, cruise altitudes up to 2000’ AGL and extended visual line of sight (EVLOS) operations in concert with a number of FAA-Designated UAS Test Sites.

 Our UAS Test Range participates in AirMap’s Digital Notice and Awareness System™ (D-NAS) program to receive digital notice of unmanned aircraft operations in proximity to facility.
 This allows us to replicate Low-Altitude Authorization and Notification Capability (LAANC) for cooperative operations within our Range.

 PACI has worked since 2012 with the City of Boulder City, home to the Eldorado Droneport- the world’s first public airport dedicated to UAS.
 Our pilot project focus has been integrating commercial and recreational UAS flights within the City’s limits, creating revenue while protecting public safety and privacy from the misuse of drones.